anaglodariu/2DGame/README.md

   - Entity: which can have more components
   - Component: which can be added to an entity, and have a reference to the entity
   - Manager: which can manage entities and components
-- we have created the PositionComponent class, which derives from the Component class and handles the position of the sprite
+- we have created the **PositionComponent class**, which derives from the Component class and handles the position of the sprite
-- we have created the SpriteComponent class, which derives from the Compnent class and is responsible for drawing the sprite to the screen and updating the sprite's position
+- we have created the **SpriteComponent class**, which derives from the Compnent class and is responsible for drawing the sprite to the screen and updating the sprite's position
-- we have created the KeyboardController class, which derives from the Component class and handles the keyboard input -> OUR PLAYER CAN MOVE NOW!
+- we have created the **KeyboardController class**, which derives from the Component class and handles the keyboard input -> OUR PLAYER CAN MOVE NOW!
-- we have created the ColliderComponent class, which derives from the Component class and handles the collision between entities -> OUR PLAYER CAN'T GO THROUGH THE WALLS NOW! (especially the youShallNotPassWall)
+- we have created the **ColliderComponent class**, which derives from the Component class and handles the collision between entities -> OUR PLAYER CAN'T GO THROUGH THE WALLS NOW! (especially the youShallNotPassWall)
+- we have created the **TileComponent class**, which derives from the Component class and handles the tiles of the map

+## Collision detection
+- we have created the **Collision class**, which handles the collision between entities
+- we have used the simple AABB collision detection algorithm (Axis-Aligned Bounding Box)

+We have used to concept of _forward declaration_ in order to avoid _circular dependencies between classes_.